Omar Khribin: Pyramids (loan)

-Return to Al-Hilal
+Return to Al Hilal

-Khribin rejoined Al-Hilal in summer 2019; he played at the 2019 FIFA Club World Cup, becoming the first Syrian to do so.
+Khribin rejoined Al Hilal in summer 2019; he played at the 2019 FIFA Club World Cup, becoming the first Syrian to do so.
+Despite not featuring in any match, he was part of the team which achieved the 2019 AFC Champions League.

-Al-Wahda
+Al Wahda

-In January 2021, Khribin joined Emirati club Al-Wahda.
+In January 2021, Khribin joined Emirati club Al Wahda.
+He finished his debut season as his club's top scorer with 15 goals.

+Loan to Shabab Al Ahli

+Khribin joined Shabab Al Ahli on loan for the 2022–23 season, where he managed to achieve the UAE Pro League title.

+Return to Al Wahda and Pro League's top scorer

+Khribin return to Al Wahda for the 2023–24 season, in which he concluded the campaign as the league's top scorer with 19 goals.

 International career

 On 20 November 2012, Khribin was called up for the Syria national team and made his first international friendly games against Palestine.

-In the 2018 FIFA World Cup qualification, he was part of the 10 matches in the third round and the two matches against Australia in the fourth round, he just scored 10 goals in the qualifiers, of which 7 in the second round.
+In the 2018 FIFA World Cup qualification, Khribin was part of the 10 matches in the third round and the two matches against Australia in the fourth round, he just scored 10 goals in the qualifiers, of which 7 in the second round.

-In the 2019 AFC Asian Cup, he played the whole 90 minutes of the three group stage matches.
+In the 2019 AFC Asian Cup, Khribin played the whole 90 minutes of the three group stage matches.
 He scored a goal against Australia, as Syria exited with just one point out of three matches.

 In September 2019, the Syrian Football Federation announced that Khribin was suspended from the national team due to multiple instances of uninformed absence.
 Khribin later returned to play against Maldives on 10 October.
 In November 2020, he mentioned that he was excluded from the national team coached by Nabil Maâloul, after he had suggested to play as a second striker.

+In December 2023, Khribin was named in the Syrian squad for the 2023 AFC Asian Cup in Qatar.
+On 23 January 2024, he scored the only goal in a 1–0 victory over India, which granted his country their first win in the competition since 2011, and first ever qualification to the knockout phase as one of the best third-placed teams.
+During the round of 16 match against Iran, Khribin netted the leveling goal from a penalty in a 1–1 tie.
+Nonetheless, Syria ultimately succumbed 5–3 in the penalty shootouts.

+On 27 March 2024, Khribin scored his first international hat-trick in a 7–0 victory against Myanmar during the 2026 FIFA World Cup qualification.